 All this being said, there are two main ways people are motivated:

-• Post your goals somewhere you will see it often (bathroom mirror, refrigerator, etc.).
-When you are thinking of doing a workout or eating something healthy versus sitting on the couch or eating something unhealthy, think of your goals, and think of the outcome of your decisions instead of the effort involved.
+- Post your goals somewhere you will see them often (bathroom mirror, refrigerator, etc.).
+When you are thinking of doing a workout or a healthy meal versus sitting on the couch or consuming an unhealthy option, think about your goals and the outcome of your decisions, rather than the effort required.
 Most people do this backwards, and that’s why they end up making the wrong choice.

-• Good nutritious foods give you the nutrients necessary (especially tyrosine) to continue to keep that “tank” full through the day.
+- Good, nutritious foods provide the necessary nutrients (especially tyrosine) to keep that “tank” full throughout the day.

-• Exercise – because of the effort, gives you an excellent motivation burst that lasts for hours afterward.
+- Exercise, due to its inherent effort, provides an excellent motivational boost that lasts for hours afterward.
 If you do light exercise, you will need 2-3 hours.
 If you can handle intense X Gym exercise, though, you will only need 21 minutes, as the effort is condensed and the pain is higher, both working to spike your dopamine and fill that tank.
 Even a single Xercise snack, which takes only 3 minutes, can put significant amounts of dopamine into your tank.
 This is why so many people like the X Gym App: you can pick just one 3-minute Xercise.
 If you have limited time and motivation, it could be your secret weapon!

 Lastly, when motivation isn’t enough, and especially if it wanes, it may be time to determine your brain type so you can discover your superpower brain training techniques and find your inner fire to achieve your goals!